Your Cart is Empty

 Whenever possible, I teach partners and spouses how to do soft tissue massage at home, customized to the issues we are addressing during treatment.

-If the baby is in a breech position, posterior, or transverse, I highly recommend being seen by a chiropractor who specializes in Webster Technique by 32-33 weeks of pregnancy.
+If the baby is in a breech position, posterior, or transverse, I highly recommend being treated by 32-33 weeks of pregnancy.
 This will allow enough time to encourage baby to turn without running into a stressful time frame.
 I also highly recommend seeking out an acupuncturist to help with this.
 The two modalities should be done in tandem.
 There will also be things you can do at home to encourage turning.
+(See breech article)

 Pubic Symphysis Pain

 There can be varying degrees of pain at the pubic symphysis during pregnancy.
 They can be mild to severe.
-Some women experience no symptoms.
+Many women experience no symptoms.

 The reason for this can range from previous injury, rapid weight gain, short physical stature, strain from a certain position (ie slipping sideways), etc.